etherben/project/diary.md

 Created Title Bar and welcome message
 Chosen colour shceme is light to darker light blue, white background for tabs, grey/black for writing

+16/10
+Finalised signup page design, need to start backend and create database for signup

+17/10
+Researching which servies to use, aswell as backend framework